openvinotoolkit/npu_plugin/src/vpux_compiler/docs/guides/primer_mlir.md

 }
 ```

-This is how the attributes can are used in the IR:
+This is how the attributes are used in the IR:

 ```MLIR
 module {